-The first step to make this dish is marinating the tofu with aromatics and chili pepper.
+Step 1: marinate the tofu with aromatics and chili pepper.
 You will need to mince the lemongrass as finely as you can and use the tender part only.
 You will soon see why :).

 It is a common practice to weigh the block of tofu down with some objects to remove excess water.
 This step can reduce splashing when frying as well as help the tofu crisp up faster.